semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

   - pattern: $X
 ```

-This has two main limitations.
-First, it will override any sanitization that may be performed on the code matched by `$X`.
-In the example code below, the call `sink(x)` will be reported as tainted despite `x` has been re-assigned to a fresh set!
+This approach had two main limitations.
+First, it overrides any sanitization that can be performed on the code matched by `$X`.
+In the example code below, the call `sink(x)` is reported as tainted despite `x` was re-assigned to a fresh set!

 ```python
 make_tainted(x)